IRS Identity Theft Victim Assistance: How It Works

 - Your tax return and Form 14039 are received for processing by the IRS.

-- Your case goes to our Identity Theft Victim Assistance (IDTVA) organization where it will be handled by employees with specialized training
+- Your case goes to our Identity Theft Victim Assistance (IDTVA) organization if another return is already present on the account,where it will be handled by employees with specialized training

 - The Identity Theft Victim Assistance organization will work your case by:

-- Assessing the scope of the issues, trying to determine if your case affects one or more tax years.
+- Assessing the scope of the issues and trying to determine if your case affects one or more tax years.

 - Addressing all the issues related to the fraudulent return.
 This includes determining if there are additional victims, who may be unknown to you, listed on the fraudulent return.